bashofmann/serverless-php-workshop/README.md

 function in response to an event sent to Lambda, it executes our bootstrap and expects to receive a callable returned from the script.

-[need to confirm this with Matthieu] It's worth noting that depending on the rate of items entering the queue, a single returned function may be executed more than once.
-This means we need to be careful to keep the function stateless - if the function modifies the logger, or the container, for example, subsequent executions of other queue items would have these modifications present.
-This is especially worth bearing in mind for ORMs which may cache data to avoid database calls - e.g. Doctrine will keep copies of an object in a repository.

 The current behaviour is very basic - we log to CloudWatch and we exit.
 We can add to our `serverles.yml` file to create the function: